Enable text based alternatives for graph display and drawing entry

 Hint

-Consider the following demand schedule for jeans.
+Consider the following demand schedule for bags.

 PriceQuantity Demanded